yasinS/preview/README.md

 # 📝 preview
-A simple Markdown editor.
+A simple browser-based Markdown editor.
 Published under the [MIT License](https://github.com/yasinS/preview/blob/master/LICENSE) as an experimental project, which I use personally for day-to-day text review.

 ## 💻 Online demo